Estimate Time6 min

 • Consider saving in tax-advantaged health care accounts.
 If you're eligible, saving money in a flexible spending account (FSA) or health savings account (HSA) can help you save on health care costs.

-• If you don't already have one, build an emergency fund.
+• If you don't already have one, build an emergency savings.
 A good goal to aim for at first: saving $1,000 or one month's worth of essential expenses, meaning food, housing, health care and other must haves.

 • If you have one, sign up for your workplace retirement savings plan and try to save at least enough to get any match offered by your employer.